eopb/serde_json_path_to_error/README.md

 Paths are particularly helpful when your schema is large or when it's difficault to see the raw data that cause an error.

 You may want to avoid this crate if you've benchmarked your system and found serialization or deserialization to be a bottleneck.

+This crate exposes the same items as [serde_json], just with different error types.
+For more detailed documentation see [serde_json].

 ## Migrating from [serde_json]